Katie O'Kane: Club career

 After graduating from Utah, O'Kane trained with National Women's Soccer League team Racing Louisville FC in the 2025 preseason as a non-roster invitee.
 She signed a one-year contract with Louisville on February 21, 2025, and was noted to have changed positions from forward to midfielder.
 O'Kane became the first Ute to join the NWSL following the abolition of the league's college draft.
 She made her professional debut on March 15, coming on as a second-half substitute for Janine Sonis in Louisville's season-opening draw with the North Carolina Courage.
 Two games later, O'Kane made her first start with Racing Louisville, in a match versus the Chicago Stars.
 O'Kane continued to gain playing time over the first half of 2025, appearing in each of Louisville's matches and registering one assist.
 On July 1, she re-signed with Louisville through the 2027 season.
 O'Kane netted her first professional goal on September 5, opening the scoring in a 2–1 loss to the Portland Thorns.
 She ended up starring in all 26 regular season games for Louisville as the club eventually advanced to the playoffs for the first time in history.
 During the match, O'Kane started and played 85 minutes as Racing were eventually defeated on penalties.

+O'Kane scored her first career brace on May 8, 2026, netting her first two goals of the season in a 3–1 victory over league leaders Portland Thorns FC.
+Her second of the two goals, a curling strike from a direct free kick, was voted the NWSL Goal of the Week.